Spomky-Labs/lexik-jose-bridge/README.md

 # How to use

-Have a look at [this page](Resources/doc/Use.md) to know hot to use this bundle.
+Have a look at [this page](Resources/doc/Use.md) to know how to use this bundle.

 # Contributing

-Requests for new features, bug fixed and all other ideas to make this library useful are welcome.
+Requests for new features, bug fixes and all other ideas to make this library useful are welcome.
 [Please follow these best practices](Resources/doc/Contributing.md).

 # Licence